A projection method for particle resampling: Numerical tests and the PETSc test harness

-The phase space continuum grids in this work are on regular 90 degree lattice with an option for simple r-refinement in velocity space.
-The particle grids are defined with a Cartesian particle grid, of a fixed size, in each phase space cell, similar to Lapenta (Figure 1, \cite{Lapenta1995139}).
-For simplicity, the original grid is used for resampling in this work and adaptivity strategies are left for future work.
-As discussed in \S\ref{sec:mp}, with periodic boundary conditions in the spatial dimension and natural boundary conditions in velocity dimension we use at least $Q+1$ particles in each dimension in each phase space cell for stability of the pseudoinverse, but we found that using more particles per cell is often desirable for noise reduction.
+The phase-space continuum grids in the implementation are on regular 90 degree lattice with an option for simple r-refinement in velocity space.
+Cartesian sub-particle grids are defined in each phase-space cell, similar to Lapenta (Figure~1, \cite{Lapenta1995139}).
+For simplicity, the original grid is used for resampling in this implementation and adaptivity strategies are left for future work.
+As discussed in \S\ref{sec:mp}, with periodic boundary conditions in the spatial dimension and natural boundary conditions in velocity dimension we use at least $Q+1$ particles in each dimension in each phase-space cell for stability of the pseudoinverse.

 The test harness is equipped with a simple \textit{r-adaptivity} capability where points are pushed toward the origin in velocity space to better represent a Maxwellian distribution.
-Figure \ref{fig:rref} shows the electric field (E) on uniform and r-refined versions of a $64 \times 128$ particle grid $X \times V$, with particle clustering around $v=0$ and the initial perturbation in $x$ of the electric field.
+Figure~\ref{fig:rref} shows the electric field (E) on uniform and r-refined versions of a $64 \times 128$ particle grid $X \times V$, with particle clustering around $v=0$ and the initial perturbation in $x$ of the electric field.

+\bt{Data with r-refinement grids have ``graded" in the title of the plot and uniform grid data have ``uniform" in the title.
+Similarly, the order of the finite element space in the data is encoded in the title, for example, $Q_x1-Q_v2$ uses linear $Q1$ (or $P1$) elements in real space and quadratic elements in velocity space.}